ROGER BRIGGS (b. 1952)

 solo piano | 5’ | UK Premiere 2017

-- SummaryOpen or CloseMatthew Schellhorn will perform this work as part of his solo recital entitled 10x10, presented by Markson Pianos and Álvarez Chamber Orchestra.
+- SummaryOpen or CloseMatthew Schellhorn first performed this work as part of his solo recital entitled 10x10, presented by Markson Pianos and Álvarez Chamber Orchestra.

 - Programme noteOpen or CloseThe Jitterbug was a dance popular in the early 20th-century United States and is often considered part of the 'swing' movement.